Mantej-Singh/Building-a-PC/README.md

 ![vs](git-images/3v5.jpg)

-AMD APUs comes with cooler, i wanted Wraith Spire but the issue was it's big size could not fit inside DeskMini case.
-So i saved 50 bucks and went for 3200G AMD Wraith Stealth :sunglasses:
+AMD APUs come with cooler, I wanted Wraith Spire but the issue was its big size could not fit inside DeskMini case.
+So I saved 50 bucks and went for 3200G AMD Wraith Stealth :sunglasses:

 ---